• Python

 Summary

-• Recursion means a function calls itself to solve smaller parts of a problem.
+• Recursion is when a function calls itself to solve a problem.

 Continue Learning